ringcentral/ringcentral-extensible/src/extensions/eventEmitter/README.md

 }
 ```

-If you don't specify this parameter, all events are supported by default.
+If you don't specify this parameter, all events are enabled by default.